shenavall73/KWIC/README.md

+The jar should be executed from the command line using the following syntax: java -jar KWIC-1.0-SNAPSHOT.jar [filepath] [node] [window size]

+Where...

-The jar should be executed from the command line using the following syntax: java -jar KWIC-1.0-SNAPSHOT.jar [filepath] [node] [window size] Where [filepath] is the relative path to a single xml file or a directory that should be recursively searched for xml files [node] is the node name
+[filepath] is the relative path to a single xml file or a directory that should be recursively searched for xml files

+[node] is the node name

 [window size] is the window size

 EG issuing the command 'java -jar KWIC-1.0.SNAPSHOT.jar Texts/A blood 5' from the command line located in a directory containing both the jar and a folder structure Texts/A would recursively search all XML files within Texts/A, find all sentences with the word 'blood' in each processed file, and add a concordance line to the output file with a window size of 5 words either side of the word 'blood' (or up to the beginning/end of the sentence where these are closer)